hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 The open-source world - Linus Torvalds in front - was not amused.
 He had been using BitKeeper for the Linux kernel, but was now in need of a new system.

-And becasue BitKeeper was the only distributed version control system at the time, which was now no longer freely available, a lot of similar products were developed in a short amount of time.
+And because BitKeeper was the only distributed version control system at the time, which was now no longer freely available, a lot of similar products were developed in a short amount of time.
 Including Mr. Torvalds' own rendition of distributed version control, which later became Git.

 ---